The limits of martial arts and combat systems

 It must be stressed that:

-- The various types of traditional martial combat were developed in times in which life was very different than today (the law was managed in another way, the war technology was considerably less advanced, etc.)
+- The various types of traditional martial combat were developed in times in which life (and its value) was very different than today (the law was managed in another way, the war technology was considerably less advanced, etc.)

 - The various types of warfare combat systems were developed for lethal and specific combat scenarios, not for expert martial artists but for soldiers and to be accompanied by extreme psychophysical conditioning

-We can study any type of martial art but we must be completely aware of what we are doing, of their strengths (trough our teacher) and above all their limits (trough an open but rational mind, read The characteristics of a true master)
+The point is that we can study any type of martial art but we must be completely aware of what we are doing, of their strengths (trough our teacher) and above all their limits (trough an open but rational mind, read The characteristics of a true master).

 In the next article, we will see how should be a real self-defense preparation (read Best martial arts for self-defense).